Token Incentives and Market Coordination in Klima 2.0

 If Klima 2.0 acquires high-quality, high-demand carbon credits:

-• Incentives – and the governance they represent – become more valuable
+Incentives – and the governance they represent – gain greater functional importance within the system

 If it acquires low-quality, low-demand credits: